mreveil/seing/doc/source/index.rst

 SEING is a software package for molecular systems fingerprint calculations suitable for machine learning applications.

-SEING is distributed as free and open-source code ava
+SEING is distributed as free and open-source code available on github here: https://github.com/mreveil/seing

 Contents: